- What Is Rubella or German Measles?

 - What Causes Rubella in a Child?

-- Who Is Most At the Risk of Getting Rubella Infection?
+- Who Is Most at Risk of Getting Rubella Infection?

 - Symptoms of Rubella in Children